 Prior to coming to OSU, she directed the University of Cincinnati’s Center for the Enhancement of Teaching & Learning.
 Her teaching experience includes serving as a faculty member in the Journalism Department of Ohio Wesleyan University and English Department of Cottey College, serving as assistant dean of the faculty for Cottey College.
 In her early career, she spent over a decade editing community newspapers in Kansas and Missouri before entering adult/community and, subsequently, higher education.

 She holds a Ph.D. in Higher Education Curriculum and Instruction from the University of Nebraska, Lincoln, and an Education Specialist degree in Community Colleges and Master of English degree from Pittsburg State University, Pittsburg, Kansas.

-Jay has a Master of Social Work degree from The Ohio State University and is working on a second master’s degree in Learning Technologies.
+Jay has a Master of Social Work degree as well as an Master of Learning Technologies degree from The Ohio State University.
 He received his Bachelor of Arts degree in psychology from Ohio Wesleyan University.

 Jay is especially interested in the following topics: Universal Design for Learning, affordability and accessibility for all students, as well as innovative and effective integration of technologies in teaching and learning.